-The Commissioner will take an objective approach in considering whether there has been a serious contravention of the data protection principles.
+The Commissioner will take an objective approach in considering whether there has been a serious contravention of the Act or the 2003 Regulations.
 The Commissioner will aim to reflect the reasonable expectations of individuals and society and ensure that any harm is genuine and capable of explanation.
-It is possible that a single breach of a data protection principle may be sufficient to meet this threshold.
+It is possible that a single breach may be sufficient to meet this threshold.

-Examples - serious contravention
+Examples - serious contravention of the Act